 PROJECT: GUARDIANS is a community program developed by the Riley County Police Department in an effort to help officers on patrol as well as community members, including children, who may need special assistance in the event they are found to be alone, to have wandered away from home or their primary place of care, or in an emergency.
 This program is designed to help the department provide an appropriate and adequate response to members of the community who are unable to communicate, properly identify themselves, or could be found disoriented or acting in a manner that could be misunderstood by emergency responders.

-PROJECT: GUARDIANS is a program intended to better serve those in the community with cognitive disorders, Autism and Alzheimer's community (as well as other forms of dementia) in Riley County and began in April 2016 which fell within Autism Awareness Month.
+PROJECT: GUARDIANS is a program intended to better serve those in the community with cognitive disorders, Autism and Alzheimer's (as well as other forms of dementia) in Riley County and began in April 2016 which fell within Autism Awareness Month.

 PROJECT: GUARDIANS is a private and secured database located within the records of the Riley County Police Department and includes a digital picture, personal and contact information, and ways to get in contact with a caregiver.
 RCPD suggests that caregivers update these records on an as needed or annual basis.